Setebos12/Camera_input_chess/README.md

 # Camera_input_chess

-Introduction
+#Introduction

-"ChessCam" is an innovative application that allows users to play chess using a camera.
-The program enables real-time interaction with a virtual chessboard by capturing moves through the camera and transmitting them to a Lichess account for online gameplay.
+"ChessCam" is  application that allows users to play chess using a camera.
+The program enables real-time interaction with a virtual chessboard by capturing moves through the camera and transmitting them to a Lichess  for online gameplay.
 Features

     Real-time Move Capture: ChessCam captures chess moves made on any surface through the camera.